UPBGE/UPBGE-Docs/source/api/bge.render.rst

 .. module:: bge.render

-Example of using a :class:`bge.types.SCA_MouseSensor`, and two :class:`bge.types.KX_ObjectActuator` to implement MouseLook:
+Example of using a :class:`SCA_MouseSensor`, and two :class:`KX_ObjectActuator` to implement MouseLook:

 .. note::
-   This can also be achieved with the :class:`bge.types.KX_MouseActuator`.
+   This can also be achieved with the :class:`KX_MouseActuator`.

 .. code-block:: python